bluemindset/Programming-Skills-2019-UoE/ReadMe.md

 ![aggregated output](img/output_all.png)

-After that it filters them, so that only the numbers that are contained within them are collected
+After that it filters them, so that only the numbers that are contained within them are collected:

 ![serial output](img/output.png)

-Finally it asserts them as two different variables using assertEqual(a, b) which check that a == b ( [unittest](https://docs.python.org/3/library/unittest.html) ).
+Finally it asserts them as two different variables using assertEqual(a, b) which checks that a == b ( [unittest](https://docs.python.org/3/library/unittest.html) ).

+#### Report

+The regression test generates a report that is under `test` with the name `report.xml`.
+The report shows that the regression test is successful at the first line and prints the standard output of the executions of each instance.